gonzex/test_abidocs/doc/developers/abimkdocs.md

 * Expands special strings, of the form `[[namespace:name#section|text]]` to create HTML links.
 * Creates the needed HMTL files

-The expansion of special strings is documented in the [links section](/docs/developers/markdown#links).
+The expansion of special strings is documented in the [links section](markdown#links).
 It can be used in all the YAML files mentioned below.
-For equations/formulas, [Mathjax](http://docs.mathjax.org/en/latest/mathjax.html) is activated, and allows to process and visualize LaTeX formulas, see also [[developers:link_shortcuts]].
+For equations/formulas, [Mathjax](http://docs.mathjax.org/en/latest/mathjax.html) is activated, and allows to process and visualize LaTeX formulas, see also [our MathJax section](markdown#MathJax).

 ## Website organization